 Alabama Butterfly Atlas

-The Palmetto Skipper is distributed from central Florida to southeastern Georgia and westward through the Florida Panhandle, to coastal Alabama and Mississippi.
-This is a rare skipper and, for some unknown reason, it is getting rarer as time goes by.
-Certainly its host plant, Saw Palmetto, is common throughout its range.
-It was formerly found throughout Florida to the Everglades, but its range has shrunk considerably during the past few years.
+Palmetto Skipper is distributed from the southeast Georgia coast through upper and central Florida to coastal Alabama and Mississippi.
+This is a rare skipper, and for some unknown reason, it is getting rarer as time goes by.
+It was formerly found throughout Florida to the Everglades, but that range has shrunk considerably.
+In Alabama, it should be searched for wherever Saw Palmettos occur.

 Distribution and Abundance